This is the most important resource you need for planning any sort of road trip.

 Alternatively, a portable car baby monitor may give you a clearer vision of your child without needing to strain in a mirror or distract you from the road ahead.
 The disadvantage of a camera in the car is that you have extra wires to deal with, and they take up a plug point – which may invaluably be needed for your smartphone or navigation device!

-There are pros and cons to both car mirrors and baby monitors.
-We’ll cover these for you soon in a comparison guide.
+There are pros and cons to both car mirrors and car baby monitors but they can certainly bring you peace of mind, particularly traveling with a newborn.

 Side Window Shades